 I love being a counselor because I get the opportunity to connect with all different kinds of people, to share in their experiences, and to support them in their processes of healing and growth.
 My own personal growth is important to me, and I am always working on myself through meditation practice, reading and research, meaningful and authentic relationships with others, travel, asana (yoga) practice, professional development trainings, supervision, consultation, and psychotherapy.

-I work with people who are struggling with challenges like anxiety, relationship difficulties, and life transitions.
-My current areas of study include mindfulness, trauma healing, spirituality, antiracism, LGBTQ+ issues, and the mind-body connection.
-I am trained in the use of meditation in counseling, and am currently working towards certification in teaching yoga.
+I work with people who are faced with challenges like anxiety, relationship difficulties, and life transitions.
+My current areas of study include mindfulness, trauma healing, spirituality, antiracism, LGBTQ+ issues, the mind-body connection, and existentialist philosophy.